wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_progressive_call_results.md

 Even if a *Caller* has indicated it's expectation to receive progressive results by setting `CALL.Options.receive_progress|bool := true`, a *Callee* is **not required** to produce progressive results. `CALL.Options.receive_progress` and `INVOCATION.Options.receive_progress` are simply indications that the *Caller* is prepared to process progressive results, should there be any produced.
 In other words, *Callees* are free to ignore such `receive_progress` hints at any time.

+#### Callee

+A Callee that does not support progressive results SHOULD ignore any `INVOCATION.Options.receive_progress` flag.

 #### Feature Announcement

 Support for this advanced feature MUST be announced by *Callers* (`role := "caller"`), *Callees* (`role := "callee"`) and *Dealers* (`role := "dealer"`) via